OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ## Outlook support notes

+Add-in commands are available in the following Outlook versions.

+- Outlook 2013 or later on Windows
+- Outlook 2016 or later on Mac
+- Outlook on iOS
+- Outlook on Android
-Add-in commands are available only in Outlook 2013 or later on Windows, Outlook 2016 or later on Mac, Outlook on iOS, Outlook on Android, Outlook on the web for Exchange 2016 or later, and Outlook on the web for Microsoft 365 and Outlook.com.
+- Outlook on the web for Exchange 2016 or later
+- Outlook on the web for Microsoft 365 and Outlook.com.

 Support for add-in commands in Outlook 2013 requires three updates.